 Zimtu Capital Corp. ("Zimtu") is a company with common directors and management.
-Zimtu provides key management services to the Company and hold 37% of the Company's shares.
+Zimtu provides key management services to the Company and hold 22% of the Company's shares.
 On August 1, 2020, the Company entered into a twelve-month Management Services Agreement ("Agreement") with Zimtu.
 Under the terms of the Agreement, Zimtu will provide the Company with administrative and managerial services, including corporate maintenance, continuous disclosure services, rent, and office space, at a rate of \$12,500 per month.
+During the six months ended March 31, 2021, additional administrative fees were incurred in connection to the private placement.
 See also Note 6.